Internals

 - When there is a scalar in the form data, nothing is changed.

-in the form data, the default is created in the form data. - When the value is an object in the form data, the defaults are deeply merged into the form data, using the rules defined here for the deep merge.
+- When the value is an object in the form data, the defaults are deeply merged into the form data, using the rules defined here for the deep merge.

 - Then the value is an array in the form data, defaults are only injected in existing array items.
 No new array items will be created, even if the schema has minItems or additional items defined.